AndrewAmmerlaan/guru/README.md

 - #### Use repoman for committing

-Avoid using `git commit -S` for committing, use `repoman ci` instead.
-[Repoman](https://wiki.gentoo.org/wiki/Repoman) does additional checks and regenerates the manifest before committing.
+`repoman ci` is strongly preferred over `git commit -S` for committing, because [repoman](https://wiki.gentoo.org/wiki/Repoman) does additional checks and regenerates the manifest before committing.
+Sometimes committing with repoman is not possible (e.g. when committing eclasses or removing packages), in these cases there is no other possibility but to revert to `git commit -S`.
+In all other cases it is good practice to use repoman.

 In GURU we use ['thin manifests'](https://wiki.gentoo.org/wiki/Repository_format/package/Manifest#Thin_Manifest).
 Because this is not the default, manifest files should be regenerated when moving a package from another overlay that does not use thin manifests (including your [local overlay](https://wiki.gentoo.org/wiki/Custom_repository) unless it is also configured to use thin manifests).